Puppy Education:

 If nuisance barking is a problem, consider these issues to find a solution.

-Some clients tell me that they love coming home because their dog greets them excitedly by jumping and barking.
+Some dog owners love coming home because their dog greets them excitedly by jumping and barking.
 They feel this proves their dogs love for and bond with the family.

 Cute Puppy in a pool